 Unlike most Senators, Cory Booker is a household name.
 The first African-American United States Senator from New Jersey, this former Mayor of Newark is now making waves in the nation’s capital for being an outspoken advocate for a slew of social justice issues including women’s rights, affirmative action, and animal advocacy.
-Booker—who just announced that he’s running for President of the United States for 2020—is as hellbent on fighting for the underdog as he is on finding the perfect vegan cheese.
+Booker—who is running for President of the United States for 2020—is as hellbent on fighting for the underdog as he is on finding the perfect vegan cheese.
 VegNews Digital Director Jasmin Singer sat down with Senator Booker to discover his hopes for legislative change when it comes to animal welfare, the one thing each of us can do in order to be part of a forward-thinking society, and just why he’s so passionate about what he eats.

 VegNews: When and why did you go vegan?